Celebrate the Magic of Vienna: A 3-Day Holiday with Sights and Christmas Markets

 Coffeehouse

 Vienna is known for its majestic coffee houses.
 After your walk around town, it’s time to warm up with iconic stops for coffee and desserts!
+The coffee shops are majestic and definitely worth a visit, every day if you ask us!

 We recommend Demel for its extensive coffee and dessert menu.
 Be sure to try the famous sachertorte -which is a chocolate cake or torte created in Vienna in the 1830s(see our food post!).
 There is usually a long line that tends to move quickly, however, you can also make reservations ahead of time.